Read and report vaccine reactions, harassment and failures.

 While the ACIP declined to routinely recommend PCV13 for adults over the age of 50 following the FDA’s approval to expand its usage, the committee did vote to recommend the vaccine for use in immunocompromised adults 19 years of age and older, in June of 2012.
 The FDA, however, did not approve PCV13 for use in adults 19 to 49 until July 11, 2016.

-In 2014, ACIP updated its recommendations for the use of PCV13, recommending the vaccine be administered to all seniors 65 and older in addition to the previously recommended PPSV23 vaccine; however, by October 2018, ACIP reported that is recommendation had not reduced pneumonia rates among persons 65 years and older.
+In 2014, the CDC updated its recommendations for the use of PCV13 and recommended that the vaccine be administered to all seniors 65 and older in addition to the previously recommended PPSV23 vaccine; however, by October 2018, it was reported during an ACIP meeting that this recommendation had not reduced pneumonia rates among persons 65 years and older.

 In June 2019, ACIP voted to pull back from its 2014 recommendation and stated that healthy seniors 65 and older could consider this vaccination after discussions with their physician.
-PCV13 is still recommended for seniors 65 years and older who have chronic health conditions and a single dose of PPSV23 is still recommended for all persons 65 and older.
+PCV13 was still recommended for seniors 65 years and older who had chronic health conditions and a single dose of PPSV23 was still recommended for all persons 65 and older.

-Since the introduction of PCV13, pneumococcal strains not covered within the vaccine have continued to emerge.
+Pneumococcal strains not covered within the vaccine have continued to emerge since the introduction of PCV13.
 Researchers in the United States have noted that while invasive pneumococcal disease has decreased since the introduction of pneumococcal conjugate vaccines, S. pneumoniae strains have adapted and antibiotic resistant non-vaccine strains have emerged.
 These non-vaccine type strains include strains 33F, 22F, 12, 15B, 15C, and 23 A.

 Korea, Taiwan, and several Western European countries, have also reported an increase in pneumococcal strains not covered by PCV13 and scientists continue to recommend pneumococcal strain monitoring and further development of vaccines in response to continued emergence of non-vaccine type strains.